 How Arsenal boss Arsene Wenger has performed vs. Tottenham since 1996

-So which manager did Wenger love and hate playing against the most?
+Arsene Wenger has announced he is to leave Arsenal at the end of the season.
+So which Tottenham manager did Wenger love and hate playing against the most?

 LOVE: Martin Jol

 Wenger went more than a decade without losing a league game to Spurs between November 1999 and April 2010, seeing off four Tottenham managers who never defeated Arsenal in any competition during that span.
 But his dominance was perhaps most notable against Glenn Hoddle and Martin Jol.

 Hoddle was one of the first of Wenger's former players to go up against him as a manager -- but certainly not the last -- and the Frenchman's record of two wins and two draws probably only deepened his affections for his pupil.

 There was no love lost between Wenger and Jol on a personal level, though, as evident in the fracas after the 1-1 draw at Highbury in 2006.
 Wenger called Jol a liar, accused him of poor sportsmanship and refused to shake his hand after the game following a controversial goal, and their personal rivalry only added to the heated derbies in those days.

 But Wenger repeatedly came out on top on the pitch, with four wins and three draws against the Dutchman, keeping his upstart Spurs side firmly in their place. -- Mattias Karen.

 HATE: Mauricio Pochettino